Martin Richard Foundation

 During 2016's "One Boston Day," held annually on April 15, the foundation sponsored a community clean-up of Dorchester's Peabody Square and Dorchester Avenue.
 Team MR8 raised $1.25 million during the 2014 Boston Marathon Race and raised over $2 million as of March 2016.

+Martin's Park

 Martin's Park, which opened in 2019, is located in the Seaport District adjacent to the Boston Children's Museum.
 Construction began in June 2017, following a $13 million investment from the Martin Richard Foundation.
 The park overlooks Fort Point Channel and features a children's playground, a performance space, and an upgraded Harborwalk, as well as a garden and water park.

+Martin's Park opened on June 15, 2019, with hundreds of people in attendance at the grand opening ceremony.
+Martin's sister, Jane, who survived the 2013 attack but lost a leg, sang the song "A Million Dreams" from The Greatest Showman, while Henry, Martin's brother, shared hopes that the park will promote "inclusion and peace."